EMMA: Scaling Mobile Manipulation via Egocentric Human Data: Experiments

 \textit{Table Service.} Two tables are set 2m apart.
 The kitchen table has an oven with four croissants, a plate, and wrapped utensils.
 The dining table has a mat with a wine glass in the corner.
 The robot picks up the utensils and navigates to the dining table, placing them on the left side.
 It then returns to the kitchen table, picks and places a croissant onto the plate, and navigates back to place the plate in the center of the dining mat, avoiding the wine glass.

-\textit{Handover Wine.} The robot picks up a wine glass randomly placed within a 30cm×45cm area on a table.
+\textit{Handover Wine.} The robot picks up a wine glass randomly placed on a tabletop dining mat.
 It turns right and navigates toward a human standing in a 3m×3m area.
 At a safe range, the robot hands the wine glass to the human's right hand, testing precise navigation and state coverage transfer from human data.

 \textit{Grocery Shopping.} The robot faces a grocery shelf and simultaneously grabs a juice pouch from the left and a chip bag from the right, placing them into a shopping bag.
 It then uses both arms to pick a large popcorn bag from the center shelf and add it to the bag.
 Finally, the robot lifts the shopping bag and navigates to a table behind it, testing long-horizon bimanual manipulation and navigation.